 Experts believe that if poor countries can invest in private or public insurance that will financially protect families in case expensive treatments are required then it will help people safeguard their life long investments and improve economic growth in such countries.

-Other strategies to provide better healthcare involve private-public partnership where governments or organizations like UNICEF give incentive to private company’s to invest in research for new medicines for eradication of diseases in developing countries.
+Other strategies to provide better healthcare involve private-public partnerships where governments or organizations like UNICEF give incentives to private company’s to invest in research for new medicines for the eradication of diseases in developing countries.

-Improving global healthcare situation is a challenge in itself with so many countries still marked as underdeveloped and lacking very basic health infrastructure.
-One hope is private-public partnership where government agencies and private companies work together to find solution for common health problems.]]>
+Improving the global healthcare situation is a challenge in itself with so many countries still marked as underdeveloped and lacking very basic health infrastructure.
+One hope is a private-public partnership where government agencies and private companies work together to find solutions for common health problems.